Does Your Pool Waterfall Leak?

 Most water features run on the same pump that runs the entire pool system.
 So you most likely won’t have to follow this step.

-If your water features are on a separate pump, you need to take off the lid to the pump that goes to your water features after you turn off the system and the valves to the features.
+If your water features are on a separate pump, you need to remove the lid to the pump that goes to your water features after you turn off the system and the valves.

 Once you have done that, then do a 24-hour bucket test and measure your water loss.

-If you do these tests, tell your leak detection expert what you’ve found, and you will be able to save time and money, and you will feel like your own leak detection expert.
+If you do these tests, tell your leak detection expert what you’ve found, and you will be able to save time and money and feel like your own leak detection expert.
 After all, nobody knows your pool better than you do!